System for Cross-domain Identity Management (SCIM) for Insomnia

 • Users and teams that you assigned to the Insomnia application in your IdP are provisioned by Insomnia.

-• Existing Insomnia users are matched to IdP users by email address.
+• Insomnia matches existing Insomnia users to IdP users by email address.

 • If a user exists in Insomnia but not in the IdP, Insomnia doesn’t remove or disable that user automatically.